The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 Examples

-In the following example, the hint directs the optimizer to use nested loops to access the orders table by full table scan and apply the filter condition l.order_id = h.order_id to each row.
-For each row that meets the filter condition, the optimizer uses the order_id index to access the order_items table.
+The following query example shows how to force the optimizer to use the nested loop join algorithm.
+The orders table is accessed by full table scan, and the filter condition l.order_id = h.order_id is applied to each row.
+For each row that satisfies the filter condition, the order_items table is accessed by using the order_id index.

--- Use the USE_NL hint to instruct the optimizer to use nested loops to execute the query.
+-- Use the USE_NL hint to indicate that the optimizer use the nested loop join algorithm (NL-JOIN) to execute the query.

--- For the join between the orders and order_items tables, the orders table serves as the right table, and the order_items table serves as the left table.
+-- For the join between the orders and order_items tables, the orders table is the right table and the order_items table is the left table.

 SELECT /*+ USE_NL(l h) */ h.customer_id, l.unit_price * l.quantity